 The bacterial flagella is a non-flexible structure consisting of a single filament composed of many subunits of the protein flagellin.
 The filament of the bacterial flagellum is attached to the cell by a hook and a basal body, which has a set of rings that attach to the cytoplasmic and a rod that passes through the rings to anchor the filament to the cell.

 In Gram negative bacteria the basal body has two sets of rings, with each set containing two rings.
-The two rings which are attached to the cytoplasmic membrane are designated S and M and the two rings that attach to the outer membrane of the envelope are designed L and P. But the Gram positive bacteria have only one set of rings and this set is attached to the cytoplasmic membrane.
+The two rings which are attached to the cytoplasmic membrane are designated S and M and the two rings that attach to the outer membrane of the envelope are designed as L and P. But the Gram positive bacteria have only one set of rings and this set is attached to the cytoplasmic membrane.
 These rings are also designated as S’ and M. The hook structure attaches the filament of the bacterial flagellum to the rod of the basal body.

-The structure of the bacterial flagellum allows it to spin like propeller, with the basil body acting like a motor to rotate the filament and thereby to propel the bacterial cell.
+The structure of the bacterial flagellum allows it to spin like a propeller, with the basil body acting like a motor to rotate the filament and thereby propel the bacterial cell.
 Rotation of the flagellum requires energy, which is supplied by the proton gradient across the cytoplasmic membrane.
-Approximately 256 protons must cross the cytoplasmic membrane to power a single rotation the flagellum.
-The flagellum can rotate at speed of up to 1,200 revolutions per minute, thus enabling bacterial cell to move at speed of 100 µm/second (0.0002 mile/hour).
+Approximately 256 protons must cross the cytoplasmic membrane to power a single rotation of the flagellum.
+The flagellum can rotate at speed of up to 1,200 revolutions per minute, thus enabling the bacterial cell to move at speed of 100 µm/second (0.0002 mile/hour).
 Considering that a typical bacterial cell has a maximum length of 2 µm, a rapidly swimming bacterial cell can move 50 times its body length per second – or in relative terms, twice as fast as cheetah.

 Bacterial Types on Basis of Cell Wall